The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Supplementary Material

 \section{Supplementary Material}

-The supplementary material comprises of three sections; additional algebra, the three-state model and additional results.
-The additional algebra section includes decomposition of $\bo{V}$ and $\bo{W}$ when $\Delta$ is real, an alternative Spin-MInt nuclear momentum propagation, an explicit form of $e^{-i\bo{W}t}$ and related integral and derivatives when $\Delta$ is real, proof of satisfaction of Liouville's theorem and symplecticity for the Spin-MInt algorithm, and a Split-Liouvillian spin algorithm.
-The three-state model section tabulates model parameters and details the sampling.
-The additional results section consists of further two-state single trajectory (variable propagation and symplecticity at different timesteps), ensemble trajectory results (spin-magnitude and energy conservation) and tabulated computational timings.
+The supplementary material comprises of three sections; additional algebra, model parameters and sampling, and additional results.
+The additional algebra section includes decomposition of $\bo{V}$ and $\bo{W}$ when $\Delta$ is real, an alternative Spin-MInt nuclear momentum propagation, an explicit form of $e^{-i\bo{W}t}$ and related integral and derivatives when $\Delta$ is real, proof of satisfaction of Liouville's theorem, symplecticity and time-reversibility for the Spin-MInt algorithm.
+The model section tabulates model parameters and details the sampling.
+The additional results section consists of further single trajectories (variable propagation and symplecticity at different timesteps), ensemble results (symplecticity, Liouville's theorem, spin-magnitude, energy conservation, correlation functions and populations) and tabulated computational timings.